Prince William And Kate Middleton May Already Be Planning On Baby No 4 Before Baby No 3 Arrives

 According to Romper, many residents in Middleton’s hometown of Bucklebury believe that she wants one more child.
 Quite a few Bucklebury residents think Middleton and William will have four children, just like Queen Elizabeth II.

 After all, William is very close to his grandmother, and it makes sense that he would want to follow her example and have four children.
-Although it’d be great to watch the pair expand the family, even more, Middleton might have good reasons to avoid another pregnancy.
+Although it’d be great to watch the pair expand the family even more, Middleton might have good reasons to avoid another pregnancy.

 Middleton suffered through severe bouts of morning sickness in all her pregnancies.
 The Duchess of Cambridge has what’s called hyperemesis gravidarum, a condition that forced her to the hospital once and is not easy to handle.
 Although having four children might be the goal, there’s a good chance Middleton will settle for three to avoid future complications.